petuum/autodist/docs/usage/tutorials/docker.md

 Before running the multi-machine training job, you must make sure all contents in `<WORK_DIR>` in all node machines are the same.
 In this example, we are using `autodist/examples/` as our `<WORK_DIR>`.

-Then on every single autodist worker machine run
+Then on every single AutoDist worker machine run

 ```bash
 docker run --gpus all -it --privileged -v <SHARE_DIR>/.ssh:/root/.ssh -v <WORK_DIR>:/mnt --network=host autodist:latest bash -c "/usr/sbin/sshd -p 12345; sleep infinity"
 ```

-And on the autodist chief machine run
+And on the AutoDist chief machine run

 ```bash
 docker run -it --gpus all --network=host -v <SHARE_DIR>/.ssh:/root/.ssh:ro -v <WORK_DIR>:/mnt autodist:latest
 ```

-And inside the autodist chief's docker environment run
+And inside the AutoDist chief's Docker environment run

 ```bash
 python /mnt/linear_regression.py